Lockpickers-United/lpu-belt-explorer/src/resources/dans.md

 To submit completed projects for placement in the respective Discipline Tier:

-Assemble any relevant information, pictures, video links, etc. in PDF format and submit to a moderator to be shared with the black belt community in “The Mat” channel.
+- Assemble any relevant information, pictures, video links, etc. in PDF format and submit to a moderator to be shared with the black belt community in “The Mat” channel.
-That moderator will place it in the channel along with an @Black Belt mention as soon as possible so long as there aren’t already several votes taking place.
+- That moderator will place it in the channel along with an @Black Belt mention as soon as possible so long as there aren’t already several votes taking place.
-If you hate being pinged.
-Change your settings.
+- If you hate being pinged, change your settings.
 This is necessary to ensure each project is seen.
-All Black Belt members will have 5 days from post time to vote using number emoji’s 0 thru 5.
+- All Black Belt members will have 5 days from post time to vote using number emoji’s 0 thru 5.
 If two or more Tiers are tied, the vote will round up to the highest Tier.
-After 5 days a moderator will close out the vote by posting the result of the vote and confirming the point value of that project.
+- After 5 days a moderator will close out the vote by posting the result of the vote and confirming the point value of that project.
-The submitter can then use that point value and date/time to enter the project into their tab of the Dan Sheet.
+- The submitter can then use that point value and date/time to enter the project into their tab of the Dan Sheet.
 You should also add a link to that post to make it easier for fact checkers.

 Those who emote anything other than a number to represent a Tier will forfeit their vote.
 Repeated offenses will result